Imagine pitching premium products to customers who hardly visit my store. Will that help? Of course, this won’t.

 You could send out multiple targeted emails like:

-• Send out store credits to segments who are lost, about to go to sleep.
+- Send out store credits to segments that are at risk of losing customers, such as those who are about to go to sleep.

 Collect feedback

 Feedback is always a great way to get some valuable insights from your customers.
-You can collect feedback from two segments namely New Customers and the Customers that asked for a refund.
+You can collect feedback from two segments: New Customers and Customers who asked for a refund.

-• New customers – You can easily find out your new customers by going to Putler’s Customer Dashboard and selecting the Customer Type Filter as New.
+- New customers – You can easily find out your new customers by going to Putler’s Customer Dashboard and selecting the Customer Type Filter as New.
 Remember to keep the date period as 90 days.
-And send out a feedback email for everybody who has been your customer for at least 30 days.
+Send a feedback email to all customers who have been with you for at least 30 days.

 Convert lost leads